 Pocket pets are also a good first-time pets for children over the age of ten.
 But they need a thoughtful parent's overvision.
 They encourage responsibility, stability and maturity.
 Pocket pets are also great for people with physical or emotional limitations.
 Dogs, cats, ferrets and rabbits require a longer commitment and, some would say, a deeper bond.
 Arguably, their ability to return affection and become family members is greater than that of pocket pets.

 Spend time learning about the pet you are thinking of getting.
-The public library is a good place to begin learning about your potential pet.
+The public library and the internet are good places to begin learning about your potential pet.
 There are books on the unique characteristics of each pocket pet as well as books on each breed of dogs and cats.
-The variation between the traits of dog breeds is enormous and greater than between species of animals.
+The variation between the traits of dog breeds is enormous - greater than between species of animals.
 Some breeds are renown for their affection, others for their intelligence and yet others for their sensitivity.
 Once you have read up on the pet, get hands-on contact with the breed at events such as dog and cat shows.
-Do not buy pets from pet stores if you can possibly avoid it.
-They do not have your long term interest or the pet's interest in mind.
+I suggest you do not buy pets from pet stores if you can possibly avoid it.
+They tend to not have your long term interest or the pet's interest in mind.

 Domesticated pets have a great ability to adapt to new environments.
 However, it will be up to you to make some changes at home to accommodate your new pet.
 At least one family member will have to accept the new pet as their responsibility.
 This includes purchasing food and supplies, training the new pet and seeing to its emotional needs.
 Furniture within the house will need to be rearranged to pet-proof the house.
 Thermostats may need adjustment.
 The yard may need to be fenced and delicate objects placed where they remain safe.
 Routines will need to be adjusted to meet the pet’s needs.
 If the pet is a new cat, dog, ferret or rabbit, food and water bowels as well as leashes, combs, collars, toys and bedding need to be purchased.